Alb-Ard/dist-sys-dubito-online/docs/report.md

 - At the practical and at testing level however, only one server was initialized on the machine.
 All clients were also run on the same machine for development and simplicity purposes.
   It was also tested that it's possible for clients to be distributed across the world as long as the leader’s firewall accepts connections from outside the network;
-- When starting the game, server connects each player in a lobby to each other;
+- When starting the game, server connects each player in a lobby to each other, creating a new P2P network;
-- During game sessions, players interact with each other, acting both as clients and servers;
+- During game sessions, players interact with each other, acting both as clients and servers for each other;
 - Communication is performed via *custom messaging system*, where multiple types of messages where developed for each possible event that would normally occur in the application
   (both for lobbies and in-game events);